nuclio/nuclio/README.md

 #### Builder

-A builder receives raw code and optional build instructions and dependencies, and generates the function artifact - a binary file or a Docker container image that the builder can also push to a specified image repository.
+A builder receives raw code and optional build instructions and dependencies, and generates the function artifact - a binary file or a container image that the builder can also push to a specified image repository.
 The builder can run in the context of the CLI or as a separate service, for automated development pipelines.

+<a id="supported-container-images-note"></a>
+> **Note:** The current version of Nuclio supports Docker images.

 #### Dealer